irisdaniaj/XAI_bachelor_project/README.md

 In the code folder, the code alongside the data is provided(for 2015).

-In the report folder, the final report and the powerpoint presentation are provided.
+In the report folder, the final report and the powerpoint presentation are provided(in italian)